s-utkarsh/convex/README.md

 2. Add $dir/Convex to your path in .bashrc or .zshrc file, also chmod convex-1.0.0 in the directory $dir/Convex/dist

-3. Syntax: use one of the two below
+3. Syntax: use one of the two below:

                    1. convex-1.0.0 ./inputfile.in      (if you've made an input file)

                    2. convex-1.0.0                     (if you'd like to interactively create an input file)

 (The above is assuming convex.py is in your path, if not it needs to be called as /path/to/convex/convex.py)